CARTAvis/manual_source/source/image_visualization.rst

 When the cursor is moving, the pixel value of the full resolution image is displayed.
 If the image header provides sufficient information in the frequency/velocity domain, the frequency and velocity with the reference frame of the current channel will be shown.
 If Stokes information is available in the image header, a Stokes parameter will be displayed as well.

-To stop/resume cursor update, press "**F**" key.
-When the cursor stops updating, the cursor information bar, cursor spatial profiler, cursor spectral profiler will stop updating too.
+To stop/resume cursor update, press the "**F**" key.
+When the cursor stops updating, the cursor information bar, cursor spatial profiler, and cursor spectral profiler will stop updating too.

 Configuring an image plot
 -------------------------
 CARTA provides flexible options to configure the appearance of an image plot.
-The image settings dialogue are accessible by clicking the "cog" at the top-right corner of the image viewer widget.
+The image settings dialog is accessible by clicking the "cog" at the top-right corner of the image viewer widget.

 .. raw:: html